kbarnouin/Chuqiaoo.github.io/_pages/bursaries.md

 ---

 Several bursaries and fellowships are awarded to student and post-doc BSPR members each year.
-For 2019 we will offer ten student travel bursaries and two MJ Dunn Fellowships to attend the BSPR 2018 conference in Bradford (9-11 July 2018).
+For 2019 we will offer ten student travel bursaries and two MJ Dunn Fellowships to attend the BSPR 2019 conference in Southhampton (1-3 July 2019).
 We also offer bursaries for students to attend other proteomics-related conferences of their choice.

 **Student Bursaries**